JakePennell/the-box-hub/README.md

 For my first project, I have created a website for a fictional boxing gym based in South London.
 The aim of my site is to encourage individuals of all ages and abilities to come and give boxing a go.
 Their motivation could be to increase their fitness, hone their boxing skills, be more confident, self defence, or just a bit of fun!

-The theme is distinct.
-With mainly darker backgrounds with off-white text.
-However there is an occasional pop of colour from the neon purple thats is used sparingly.

 Users of this website will be able to get all the information they for the following main points:

 - WHO it caters for